chinzhiweiblank/coredns-acme/README.md

 2. `TLSALPN` challenge on port **8080**
 3. `DNS` challenge

-## How this plugin works with CoreDNS
+### How this plugin works with CoreDNS
 `ACME` uses challenges to prove that you own the domain.
 One challenge is `DNS`, which requires adding DNS records on the authoritative nameserver for your domain.
 This plugin uses [CoreDNS](https://github.com/coredns/coredns) to create and providing the necessary records for solving this challenge.
 It can also resolve the other challenges separately.

-## Installation
+### Installation
 This is a CoreDNS plugin so you need to set up CoreDNS.
 1. Clone [CoreDNS](https://github.com/coredns/coredns) and add github.com/chinzhiweiblank/coredns-acme into `go.mod`
 2. Clone `https://github.com/chinzhiweiblank/coredns-acme`
 3. Add `acme:github.com/chinzhiweiblank/coredns-acme` into `plugin.cfg`
 4. Run `go mod edit -replace github.com/chinzhiweiblank/coredns-acme=${PATH_OF_PLUGIN}`.
 This enables you to build CoreDNS with the `coredns-acme` repository you cloned.
+5. Configure the plugin in the `Corefile`

-## Disclaimer
+### Disclaimer
-* Make sure you have the following conditions:
+Make sure you have the following conditions:
 * You own the domain
 * Your CoreDNS server is the authoritative nameserver for the domain

 ## See Also
 1. [Challenge Types](https://letsencrypt.org/docs/challenge-types/)